NadaAli799/WeatherCryptoCovidTracker/README.md

+Features
-Weather Information:
+Weather Information
-Create a section where users can view the current weather for multiple cities.
+Users can view the current weather for multiple cities.
-Fetch weather data from a public API (e.g., OpenWeatherMap).
+Weather data is fetched from the OpenWeatherMap API.
+Each city's weather information includes:
+Temperature
-Display each city's weather, including temperature, condition (e.g., sunny, cloudy), and humidity.
+Weather condition (e.g., sunny, cloudy)
+Humidity
-Cryptocurrency Prices:
+Cryptocurrency Prices
-Create a section where users can track the live prices of various cryptocurrencies (e.g., Bitcoin, Ethereum).
+Users can track live prices of various cryptocurrencies.
-Fetch the data from a public API (e.g., CoinGecko or CoinMarketCap).
+Data is sourced from the CoinGecko or CoinMarketCap API.
-Display each cryptocurrency's name, symbol, and current price in USD.
-COVID-19 Statistics:
-Create a section where users can view global or country-specific COVID-19 stats.
-Fetch real-time data from a public API (e.g., disease.sh or COVID19API).
-Display key statistics like total cases, active cases, and total deaths.
-Weather Information:
-Create a section where users can view the current weather for multiple cities.
-Fetch weather data from a public API (e.g., OpenWeatherMap).
-Display each city's weather, including temperature, condition (e.g., sunny, cloudy), and humidity.
+The section displays:
-Cryptocurrency Prices:
+Cryptocurrency name
-Create a section where users can track the live prices of various cryptocurrencies (e.g., Bitcoin, Ethereum).
-Fetch the data from a public API (e.g., CoinGecko or CoinMarketCap).
-Display each cryptocurrency's name, symbol, and current price in USD.
+Symbol
+Current price in USD
-COVID-19 Statistics:
+COVID-19 Statistics
-Create a section where users can view global or country-specific COVID-19 stats.
+Users can access global or country-specific COVID-19 statistics.
-Fetch real-time data from a public API (e.g., disease.sh or COVID19API).
+Real-time data is retrieved from the disease.sh or COVID19API.
-Display key statistics like total cases, active cases, and total deaths.
+Key statistics displayed include:
+Total cases
+Active cases
+Total deaths